protograph/protograph/README.md

 make all
 ```

-Please see SCHEMA.md for how to write a protograph in YAML.
+Please see yaml/helloworld.yaml and tex/helloworld.pdf to get a taste of how the YAML-to-PDF conversion works.